-The statute that Kentucky cites as evidence that all teacher candidates must have completed a basic skills test before they are permitted to enter a preparation program actually outlines several options that programs can use to measure "general academic proficiency."
-While a basic skills test is one of the options, another is grade point average.
-Minimum GPA requirements do not guarantee that candidates are proficient in basic skills.
+While the state is commended for identifying the test and setting the cut score, Maine takes considerable risk by leaving the timing of basic skills testing to its preparation programs.
+Although all programs may be implementing reasonable timelines for this testing, in the absence of a state requirement, Maine has no assurance that they will continue to do so.
 Basic skills tests measure minimum competency, essentially those skills that a person should have acquired in middle school.
 Teacher preparation programs that do not sufficiently and appropriately screen candidates according to criteria established by the state end up investing considerable resources in individuals who may not be able to successfully complete the program and pass licensing tests.
 Public teacher preparation programs rely on considerable public funding to support their programs.
 Responsible spending of public funds begins with admitting only those aspiring teachers who can meet a set of minimum standards.
-Kentucky should make basic skills testing mandatory as an admissions criterion for all programs, not just those identified as low performing.